UpCloudLtd/upcloud-php-api/README.md

 The base URL for all API operations is  https://api.upcloud.com/ and require basic authentication using UpCloud username and password.
 We recommend [creating a subaccount](https://www.upcloud.com/support/server-tags-and-group-accounts/) dedicated for the API communication for security purposes.
 This allows you to restrict API access by servers, storages, and tags ensuring you will never accidentally affect critical systems.

+NOTE: Please test all of your use cases thoroughly before actual production use.
+Using a separate UpCloud account for testing / developing the client is recommended.

 ## Table of content
 * [Installation](#installation)
 * [Usage](#usage)